Major infrastructure noise can come from large building projects. These include:

 - kindergartens, schools and child care centres

-For more information see Noise and your health.
+For more information visit Noise and your health.

 Reducing noise from major infrastructure projects